How Much Does A Garage Door Cost To Install Or Replace?

 - Aluminum Doors – lighter weight than the steel doors, but they dent easily.
 Lightweight and stylish, they provide a modern look.
 Rust-proof.
 Usually not insulated, and they can’t block heat transfer. $510–$1,400

-- Fiberglass Doors – made from two layers of fiberglass attached to a steel frame and filled with insulation.
-Looks like wood from far away.
+- Fiberglass Doors – made from two layers of fiberglass attached to a steel frame and filled with insulation which looks like wood from far away.
 They are lightweight and don’t rust or dent, but they can break if hit.
 Some have reinforced steel in the panels. $870–$1,500

 - Vinyl Doors – the vinyl door is also built on a steel frame and filled with insulation.
 They do not dent and are difficult to break.
 They are very sturdy.
 Older vinyl doors tended to warp in extreme climates, but the newer ones are mostly maintenance free because of the polymers used.
 They’re popular in coastal regions because of their resistance to salt air. $850–$2,000